hvianna/audioMotion.js/docs/users-manual.md

 ### File Explorer

-The **File Explorer** allows you to navigate through folders and files on your device or on the server.
+The **File Explorer** allows you to navigate through your media folders and files.

+!> Access to your device is provided to the app by the [File System Access API](https://caniuse.com/native-filesystem-api), which is currently **only implemented on Chromium-based browsers** (e.g., Chrome, Opera and Edge).
+On **Brave browser** it needs to be enabled in `chrome://flags/#file-system-access-api`.

 **Double-click** a file to quickly add it to the play queue.
-If the player is stopped, the newly added file will begin playing.
+It will also start playing if the player is currently stopped.

 Hold **Ctrl** and click to select multiple files, or **Shift** + click to select a range of files.